Albert Einstein High School

-Albert Einstein High School, named after the German-born physicist, is a four-year high school in Kensington, Maryland, that opened on September 7, 1962.
-It is part of the Montgomery County Public Schools (MCPS) system.
+Albert Einstein High School (AEHS) is a four-year public high school in Kensington, Maryland, United States.
+It first opened in 1962 and is named after the German-born physicist Albert Einstein.
+It is part of the Montgomery County Public Schools system.

 Academic programs

 As a part of the Downcounty Consortium, Einstein offers five "academies", which are academic programs that concentrate in specific fields.
 These include the Academy of Finance, Business, and Marketing; the International Baccalaureate Program; the Visual and Performing Arts Academy; the Renaissance Academy; and recently the Teacher's Academy.
 It is also home to Montgomery County's Visual Art Center.

 Einstein is home to an International Baccalaureate (IB) Diploma Program, which approaches education from a global perspective and allows students to take high-level classes in pursuit of a specialized diploma.